 Unit Hour Utilization (UHU) is a metric used to measure the amount of time a firefighting unit is actively engaged in responding to emergency incidents.
-It calculates the percentage of time that a unit is committed to handling emergencies out of its total available time during a specified period, usually a day, week, or month.
+It calculates the percentage of time that a unit is committed to handling emergencies out of its total available time during a specified period, the longer the period the more valid the metric.

-If a unit is committed to emergency incidents for more than 10% of the time, it means they are spending a significant portion of their available time responding to emergencies.
+If a primary station response unit is committed to emergency incidents for more than 10% of the time, they are spending a significant portion of their available time responding to emergencies.
 As a result, they might not be able to respond quickly enough to subsequent emergencies within their primary response area (first due area) because they are already engaged in another incident.